jessicarush/javascript-notes/functions.md

 ## Hoisting

-As noted above, any **function declarations** in a given scope will get *"hoisted"* to the top of the scope which means you can start calling it before it's declaration.
+As noted above, any **function declarations** in a given scope will get *hoisted* to the top of the scope which means you can start calling it before it's declaration.
 For example:

 ```javascript
 foo();